reytoms/Portfolio/Project_Part2.md

 ## Storyboard

 I want to create a storyboard particularly to draw the connection between travel and mental health.
 In other words, I would like to chart out how exactly travelling can boost the emotional morale and influence creativity and productivity of an individual.
+I will do this by making a series of visualization which together compile a story board.

-StoryBoard 1: Self-Care bingo that highlights travelling.
+Visual 1: Self-Care bingo that highlights travelling.
 Of the many possible things to do to get over the feeling of depression, I would like to highlight "Travel" as a main point that I would link with mental health in the following storyboard.

 ![SELF-CARE BINGO](https://user-images.githubusercontent.com/92896969/142567024-d82620e2-2b38-4d55-9886-7ca0ff9a87c9.jpg)